 Support Local Eateries

-Part of the South Willamette Valley Food Trail, Organic Redneck Growers in Walterville, which escaped direct damage from the fire, hosts a farm stand for visitors mid-May through December.
+Part of the South Willamette Valley Food Trail, Upriver Organics in Walterville hosts a farm stand for visitors mid-May through December.
 (Locals may also purchase a CSA share in the spring.)
 Find ripe watermelon, peaches, squash and more.
 Also on the food trail, Herrick Farms is open May through December with a produce stand selling flowers, fruits and vegetables, plus pumpkin-patch rides in the fall.
 Another local business is Honey Paddle, a husband-wife team that makes artisan honey from hives on their property along the McKenzie River.
 They had no fire damage and were able to save the majority of their hives from heavy smoke.
 They’ll have a variety of U-pick flowers as well as marionberries available in late June, and their honey harvest starts in August.
 Nearby Serendipity Coffee Cart in Blue River is in the process of moving their business up the river and serves visitors espresso (including an excellent Honey Paddle vanilla latte), smoothies, breakfast sandwiches and acai bowls from its cheery blue stand.
 The Vida Cafe, an iconic 1950s diner, had already burned down once in a 2015 fire, reopening a year later.
-It survived the Holiday Farm Fire and welcomes visitors in for its hearty pancakes and burgers as well as custom craft cocktails including a Honey Paddle spiked cider.
+It welcomes visitors in for its hearty pancakes and burgers as well as custom craft cocktails including a Honey Paddle spiked cider.
 Meanwhile, Iron Forest Brewing in Vida was devastated by the fire but just broke ground on a new building; you can support their rebuild by purchasing their brand apparel.

 Spend the Night